This may surprise you, but chocolate is a relatively healthy food.

 Dark chocolate also benefits the skin in numerous ways.

-This mechanism of action likely arises from the massive amounts of antioxidants in dark chocolate.
+This mechanism of action likely arises from the large amounts of polyphenols in dark chocolate.

 In like manner, coffee consumption also exerts a protective effect on the skin for this same reason.